How to Change Your Own Oil

 Adding the New Oil

-- Open the lid on the top of the engine.
-This is where you will be pouring the oil in using the funnel.
+- Open the oil cap on the top of the engine.

-- Start the engine.
-Make sure you remove the funnel and put the lid back on beforehand.
-Let it run for about 15 to 30 seconds so the new oil heats up and moves around inside.
+- After you've put the oil cap back on, start the car and let it run for about 15 to 30 seconds so the new oil heats up and moves around inside.

-- If the oil level is within the recommended minimum and maximum levels, you have successfully changed your oil.
+- If the oil level is within the recommended minimum and maximum levels, you changed your oil.

-- If the engine or the engine oil is too hot, let things cool before you start changing the oil.
-It is easy to burn yourself after a vehicle has been on for a long period of time.
+- If the engine or the engine oil is too hot, let things cool before you start changing the oil, you don't want to burn yourself.

 - Recycle the old oil and oil filter by taking it to the recycling center or an automotive shop that accepts discarded oil.